Here are answers to questions we are frequently asked.

 In addition to when premium payments are due, a Billing Notice is sent when a new business policy is issued, following the reinstatement of a policy, and when a payment plan is changed.
 The Billing Notice is sent to advise the policyholder of their account status so there may be no amount due, or if the amount due is less than $10, then that amount will be added to the next bill.

 I’m currently enrolled in EFT.
 If I make a payment at an office or online, will my EFT payment still draft?

 It depends on the timing.
 The alternate payment must be made by 6 PM at least two business days prior to the draft date to halt the scheduled EFT draft.
 If you wish to stop an upcoming EFT draft, call NCFB Customer Service at (919) 782-1705 as soon as possible for assistance and to discuss other payment options, if needed.

 A change (such as adding a driver or automobile, or adding additional coverage to a policy) may have been processed that increased the amount of premium you owe.
 If your policy is on a payment plan, the increase may be spread over the remaining installments.
 Contact your local NC Farm Bureau office with questions regarding changes to your policy.

-How do I sign up for E-Bill?
+I'm receiving paper bills - how do I sign up for paperless bills?

 I signed up for E-Bill; why do I keep getting insurance documents in the mail?